 7. Slowly, as the planted area grow denser, you can reduce the amount of watering.
 Seed germination has completed, and the sprouts are growing stronger with each passing day.
 Don’t cold turkey the weak seedlings!
 Instead, cut back on the amount of watering slowly.
 For example, instead of watering three days, switch to two times per day.
 Watch for signs of drying.
 If your grass seed seems to fare well, it could be a chance to change to one lengthy water rather than two short times.

 You can use a simple garden hose if that’s what you want.
+Please read the article how to find the best expandable hose reviews will help you choose a suitable product.
 Also, there are plenty of irrigation options.
 You want an option that is adjustable and works best in your area.
 If you can afford a professionally installed irrigation system, that solution would be ideal.
 However, that’s pricey and may not fit into your budget!
 Instead, here are some other DIY solutions.

 Many people have run through these sprinklers in the hot summer.
 They are ideal for watering narrow, extended areas.
 You can think of their coverage area as a rectangle.
 However, if you have over-hanging tree branches, they may not work the way you hope.